Electric scooter lighting: headlamps, taillights, turn signals, horn

 - Throttle-release through the controller.
 The controller sees the throttle drop to zero and triggers the brake light as a “coasting” cue.
 This is the same signal that engages KERS regeneration on direct-drive hubs.
 Useful on descents where the rider is not touching the mechanical brake but the scooter is actively decelerating through regen.

 - Deceleration sensor.
-A platform-mounted accelerometer measures actual g-force, and triggers the brake light above a threshold (typically −2 m/s²) regardless of cause.
+A platform-mounted accelerometer measures actual g-force, and triggers the brake light above some threshold (on the order of a few m/s²) regardless of cause.
 This is the most sophisticated path; on mass-market scooters it is rare (on L1e-class electric motorcycles it is standard).

 The mechanical trigger gives zero latency.
 The controller trigger fires on regen-only decelerations.
 The accelerometer trigger is an academic ideal but has not scaled to scooters yet because of component cost and false triggers on rough surfaces.